janpfander/consensus_trust/Experiment_6/preregistration.md

                            data = data %>% filter(options == "3"))
 ```

-### H1b: Participants perceive an independent informant as more competent the more their estimate converges with the estimates of other informants, given three choice options.
+### H1b:  In the three options condition, participants perceive an independent informant as more competent the more their estimate converges with the estimates of other informants.

 To test this hypothesis, we only consider participants assigned to the `3` options condition.